Healthdirect Free Australian health advice you can count on.

 • Did they listen to me?

-Here are more questions to ask your doctor, including questions about health problems, treatments, medicines and tests.
+Here are some more questions you may want to ask your doctor.
+They include questions about health problems, treatments, medicines and tests.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.